Human Core Experience

 This leads to the conclusion that no human can claim that she has an absolute and objective knowledge of existence, form or function of a dimension outside her mind.
 We can in fact not even be sure that there is such a world.

-Only our own experience of existence and being, together with our personal reactions and interpretations, provide us with a more or less clear image of a world outside ourselves.
+So, only our own experience of existence and being, together with our personal reactions and interpretations, provide us with a more or less clear image of a world outside ourselves.
 But this image can, to a certain extent, be shared with others of our kind in order to reach an agreement on a common interpretation of our shared images.
 In this way a commonly accepted, but usually only temporary valid, ”truth” will emerge.

 This far-reaching, but logically defendable, view of the difficulty to obtain objective knowledge of existing dimensions outside ourselves does not undermine the importance of searching for objective knowledge if we remember:

-• that logical thought is just one part of all the functions of the human mind,
+• That logical thought is just one part of all the functions of the human mind,

-Conscious observation is therefore totally dependent on mental functions.
+Thus conscious observation is in reality totally dependent on mental functions.
 We can register and measure the neuro-chemical processes of the brain but we are not able to prove that these processes are the real, or only, source of mental images.
 We could as well claim that they are are physical reflexes of mental functions.
 We don’t know.
 For lack of more precis knowledge it may be wise to accept also this assumption.
 If we nourish the belief that these truly human mental abilities, which make us different from other animals on this planet, only are the byproduct of some chemical reactions in the brain there will be a risk that both meaning of life and lust for life will be undermined in many of us.

-It seems to be important to state that logical thought, in spite of its importance for the life and society of man, actually is just one of several mental abilities.
+It seems to be important to state that logical thought, in spite of its importance for life and society of man, actually is just one of several mental abilities.
 But we have, contrary to other animals on earth, made ourselves to a great deal dependent on it.
 Other creatures live in the same world as we and experience it fully without our capability of logical thinking.
 And they are probably not burdened by constant demand for proof of the objective existence of their world.

 We should be grateful to have this higher mental ability.
 But if we place too much confidence in its possibilities to make existence known and understood, we risk to reject phenomenons which only can be experienced but, so far, not be logically explained.
 Thus we may give a too restricted form to the search for, and understanding of, a possible greater reality.
 It is here that the acceptance of a human core experience has its place.